What is Invoice Factoring?

 The factoring or discount rate is the primary cost in factoring.
 However, some companies tack on extra fees, such as:

-Ensure you know the total costs before agreeing to anything.
+Ensure you know the total invoice factoring costs before agreeing to anything.
 After discussing the fees with the company, review the factoring agreement carefully.
 There are sometimes hidden fees tacked on at the end.
-Some financing experts suggest having a lawyer review to factoring agreement.
+Some financing experts suggest having a lawyer review the factoring agreement.

 How long is the factoring agreement?

-Most factoring companies operate on a contract, generally from six months to several years.
+Most factoring companies operate under a contract, typically ranging from six months to several years.
 Some companies, like TCI Business Capital, offer month-to-month agreements.

 Knowing how long your company is required to work with the factor is essential.
 In best-case scenarios, the factoring company becomes a long-term financing partner that helps you grow your business and handles your collections.